Chapter 16 : Love rule #15

 “Guess what, Rose!”
 Dad suddenly exclaimed, clearly trying to ease the awkwardness.
 At least I knew who was the good cop and who was the bad cop.

 “My Mungo’s Healer reckon I can be back at work in three months!”
-His eyes were lit up, and a smile was on his rugged, still-a-bit-droopy-face, and I gave him my first gsmiled in response.
-I knew how difficult the last few months had been for Mum and Dad.
-The loss of a second income was a rather hard impact.
+His eyes were lit up, and a smile was on his rugged, still-a-bit-droopy-face, and I gave him my first smile in response.
+I knew how difficult the last few months had been for Mum and Dad, mentally and financially.
+The loss of a second income had had a rather hard impact.

 Dad leaned forward to say something else, but Mum interrupted.
 “We have someone coming in to see you tomorrow.”